Kyrgyzstan develops border protection framework

 But Osmonaliyev said the most frightening thing about Salafism is the group’s intended methods for coming to power: armed jihad.

-According to Osmonaliev, the first Salafists appeared in Kyrgyzstan seven years ago, but their influence has spread slowly.
+According to Osmonaliyev, the first Salafists appeared in Kyrgyzstan seven years ago, but their influence has spread slowly.
 The movement’s leaders had more important work to do in places such as Dagestan or Chechnya.

 According to Malikov’s estimates, the Salafists might be operating in 80 countries around the world, with Al-Qaeda being the most aggressive organisation preaching this movement.

-Osmonaliev said significant funding is coming from private sponsors in Saudi Arabia.
+Osmonaliyev said significant funding is coming from private sponsors in Saudi Arabia.
 Attracting Muslims with financial problems to their movement is their greatest weapon.

-Theology teacher at Kyrgyz National University Evgenia Nuranskaya said, “There is no precise information on the amount of funding the Salafists have, neither globally, nor in Kyrgyzstan.
+Kyrgyz National University theologian Evgenia Nuranskaya said, “There is no precise information on the amount of funding the Salafists have, neither globally, nor in Kyrgyzstan.
 Banned religious organisations that are extremist — particularly Wahhabi organisations, which include the Salafists — are completely secretive about this information.
 The same goes for the number of supporters in the movement.
 Another matter is what they could do in Kyrgyzstan... ”.

-Osmonaliev suggested that the influence of Salafists on the Muslim community can be so grave that it leads to problems, such as “mass psychosis”.
+Osmonaliyev suggested that the influence of Salafists on the Muslim community can be so grave that it leads to problems, such as “mass psychosis”.

 He said it is possible that there will be a schism among the Kyrgyz diaspora because among those entering into the ranks of the Salafists are the country’s young citizens.